lmb-freiburg/flownet2-docker/README.md

 ## 0. Requirements

+We use [nvidia-docker](https://github.com/NVIDIA/nvidia-docker#quick-start) for reliable GPU support in the containers.
+This is an extension to Docker and can be easily installed with just two commands.

-To run the full FlowNet2 network, you need an Nvidia GPU (at least Kepler).
+To run the FlowNet2 networks, you need an Nvidia GPU (at least Kepler).
 For the smaller networks (e.g. *FlowNet2-s*) 1GB of VRAM is sufficient, while for the largest networks (the full *FlowNet2*) at least **4GB** must be available.
 A GTX 970 can handle all networks.

 ## 1. Building the FN2 Docker image